jeremy-jarvis/descent-tools/LEVEL-SPEC.md

   The data for each cube is of variable length depending on the cube's properties.
 So, one cannot simply multiply the cube count by a known size to determine the total amount of data that represents the cubes.
 If you want to calculate the number of bytes of cube data, you should be able to do so as follows: `number of bytes of cubes data = objects offset - current byte location in RDL data`

-  The data for each cube is provided one after the other within the RDL file, until all the cubes have been specified.
-The following provides a brief specification for a single cube.A more in-depth walkthrough of the cube data is provided later in this specification.
+  The data for the cubes are provided one after the other within the RDL file, until all the cubes have been specified.
+The following provides a brief specification for a single cube.
+A more in-depth walkthrough of the cube data is provided later in this specification.

   * Cube Neighbor Bitmask
     * 1 byte